Save water

 Tip 1Turn off the tap whilst brushing your teeth and shaving

-Did you know?
 A dripping tap can waste over 5,500 litres of water a year.
+Make sure taps aren’t dripping by always turning them off properly and replacing the washer, if required.

 Tip 4Make sure your toilet is not leaking